ste2425/DotnetRunner/README.md

 * ~~*Don't* expect any form or pretty UI or intuitive UX.~~
 * *Don't* expect anything to be tested.

-## Setup
+## Getting latest release

+The latest release can be donwloaded from https://github.com/ste2425/DotnetRunner/releases/latest

+## Running Source Code Locally

-* Install dependencies (Note, this can take a while, add -verbose to see further progress): npm i
+* Install dependencies (Note, this can take a while, add -verbose to see further progress): `npm i`
-* Build project: npm run-script build
-* Start App: npm start electron
+* Start App: `npm start`

 This is in active development so changes should be a regular occurrence.